elastic/elasticsearch-php/docs/reference/bulk.md

 - `$actions` is the iterable that yields the bulk actions, normally implemented as a generator.

-The `$stats_only` optional argument controls wether details of each individual operation are included in the response.
+The `$stats_only` optional argument controls whether details of each individual operation are included in the response.
 A value of `true` can be passed to only return total amount of operations processed and count of errors.